JaydeepJoshi1/Task/Userguide.md

 ![-original-imagzkff6pgy7kej 2](https://github.com/JaydeepJoshi1/Task/assets/108059842/a36a7603-4e6d-42aa-9c60-6c87df6f44ba)
 # Userguide
 www.tcl.com/in/en

-TCL and the TCL Logo are owned by TCL Corporationand under license to TCL N. Other brandand product names are the trademarks or registered trademarks of their respective owners.
+TCL and the TCL Logo are owned by TCL Corporationand under license to TCL India.
+Other brandand product names are the trademarks or registered trademarks of their respective owners.

 To enjoy all smart features and services on your TCL Google TV, a free Google account, a free TCL account,and a reliable broadband internet connection, are required.

 Illustrations in this guide are provided for reference only and may differ from actualproduct appearance.

 ## Contents
 Important Information.........................................................................................................3
 Important Safety Instructions.................................................................................................4